Business Information Systems BSc (Hons)

 Our Careers and Employability service can help you find a job that puts your skills to work in industry.
 You'll get help, advice and support for up to 5 years after you leave the University.

-Core units you will study in this year include:
+Core modules you will study in this year include:

 - Business Systems Analysis and Design